siennabienna/workshop-3/README.md

 Helpful source for this:
 https://www.geeksforgeeks.org/javascript-anonymous-functions/

 I had to figure out how to make the mouse head tick like the hand on a clock.
-I established the varible mouseTilt, and then calculated the tilt.
+I established the varible `mouseTilt`, and then calculated the tilt.
 To do this, I divided the circle (360 degrees) by the seconds in a minute (60), so I knew for the mouse head to tilt all the way around it would need to move at 6 degrees a second.
 I then added the variable `mouseTilt` to the parameters of the `mouseHead` (the parameters for `mouseHead` were `x` `y` and `angle`).
 However, this would just assign the current second to the corresponding angle on the clock.
 To make it actually tick, I had to increase the `mouseTilt` by 6 everytime the function `startMouseClock` was run, which would update the angle each time the second changed.

 ```js
 mouseTilt = mouseTilt + second()*6;